 The authors conclude with observations on the current state of evaluation research based on their literature review.

-First, that the “what works” movement has produced a large body of evidence on what has been effective with offenders.
+First, that the “what works” movement has produced a large body of evidence on what has been effective.
 However, there is a lack of evidence that reveals why programs succeed or fail.

 Finally, the authors note that existing research has not examined the aggregate effectiveness of programming within an entire prison system.
-Moreover, few, if any, studies have recently documented the extent to which prisoners are involved in programming while incarcerated.
+Moreover, few, if any, studies have recently documented the extent to which incarcerated persons are involved in programming while incarcerated.

 About this Article